What is Grindelwald-First?

 Access to the Cliff Walk is included in all gondola tickets.
 But for the other activities, you need additional tickets.
 This concerns the First Glider, the First Flyer, the mountain carts, and Trotti bikes.

 You can pay for them separately, or buy an Adventure Package.
-An Adventure Package includes unlimited access to the gondola Grindelwald-First for a full day, plus one-time access to a certain number of activities: from 1 activity to all 4 of them.
+An Adventure Package includes unlimited access to the gondola Grindelwald-First for a full day, plus access to either 1 or 2 activities.
+You don't have to select those in advance: just choose during your day at First.

 Where to buy your tickets